tedtanaka/accessLlamaModelOnHuggingFace/README.md

 * if desired, update the .env file with your Hugging Face api key, else use the one already in the Codespace secret
 * python HuggingFace.py

-I do not recommend running this in Windows, as it takes a long time to download the needed files, and it locks up Windows.
 To run in Windows CMD shell:
 * open a CMD window as Administrator (to support symlinks)
 * python -m venv venv